 Verify the metadata object submitted for updating is a DocumentEntry object.
 Otherwise, the error code, XDSObjectTypeError, should be returned.

-Verify the system contains an existing DocumentEntry (Stable or On-Demand) metadata object instance with status of urn:oasis:names:tc:ebxml-regrep:StatusType:Approved.
+Verify the system contains an existing DocumentEntry (Stable or On-Demand) metadata object instance.
 If the DocumentEntry cannot be located, the error code, UnresolvedReferenceException, shall be returned.

 Verify that the SS-DE HasMember Association is present and has a Slot with name PreviousVersion.
 The value of the PreviousVersion Slot shall match the version number of the existing DocumentEntry.
 Otherwise, the error code, XDSMetadataVersionError, shall be returned.